 Skip to main content

-What Is BTU in Air Conditioning?
+What Is BTU Meaning in Air Conditioning?

-While it might be tempting to just buy the highest BTU system you can find, that’s not a good idea.
+While it might be tempting to just buy the highest BTU AC you can find, that’s not a good idea.
 Heating and cooling systems operate most efficiently, last longer and provide the best comfort when their BTU output is properly matched to the needs of the home.
 That’s why an accurate answer to the question “how many BTU do I need?” is so important.

 When assessing the BTU needs of your home, it’s not a question of whether higher or lower BTU is better.
 In reality, you want the BTU of your system to match as closely to the BTU needs of your home for the best comfort, energy efficiency and life expectancy.
 Here’s why: